Mator language

-Mator or Motor is an extinct Uralic language belonging to the group of Samoyedic languages, extinct since around 1839.
+Mator or Motor is an extinct Samoyedic language, extinct since around 1839.
 It was spoken in the northern region of the Sayan Mountains in Siberia, close to the Mongolian north border.
 The speakers of Mator, Matorians or Mators, lived in a wide area from the eastern parts of the Minusinsk District along the Yenisei River to the region of Lake Baikal.
 Three dialects of Mator were recorded: Mator proper as well as Taygi and Karagas (occasionally portrayed as separate languages, but their differences are few).
 Mator was influenced by Mongolic, Tungusic and Turkic languages before it went extinct, and may have even been possibly influenced by the Iranic languages.
 It went extinct as a result of the Mator people shifting linguistically to the related Kamas language or nearby Altaic-sprachbund languages, like Buryat, Soyot, Khakas, Evenki and Tatar.